panguloNORGE/Hello-world/README.md

 To achieve this we need these steps:

-1- Define an event to send a notification message , this is done using SFDC platform events (inspired in Apache kafka) 2- Build the console app using lightning components:
+1- Define an event which will post a notification message whenever the event occurs, this is done using the SFDC functionality called platform events (inspired in Apache kafka).
+See the
+2- Build the console app using lightning components to display the:

 notificationConsole.cmp (consisting on a header, counter of notifications, the buttons to delete or mute the notifications and the list to display the notifications)